 In the runbook overview page, click Start to open the Start Runbook configuration page for this runbook.

 Leave Name blank, so that the default value is used, and click OK.
-The runbook job is submitted, and the job page appears.
+The runbook job is submitted, and the Job page appears.

-When the Job status is Running or Completed, click Output to open the Output pane and view the runbook output.
+Completed, click Output to open the Output pane and view the runbook output.

 Clean up resources